scouserantro/idiomatic.html/README.md

   - Always start a new line for each selector and declaration
   - Use single quotation marks for attribute selectors and property values
   - Separate rules by new lines
-  - Use single quotation marks for attribute selectors and property values

   ```html
   <!-- Bad  -->